 - The Project Explorer shows all the items you can work on.
 You can double click an item to open it or right click to get a context menu with operations available on the item

-- When you open an item it will be displayed as a tabbed document on the Document Canvas.
+- When you open an item it will be displayed as a tabbed document in the Document Well.
 You can have many items open simultaneously.

-- At the bottom you have several tool windows.
+- At the bottom and on the right edge you have several tool windows.
 Open a tool window by hovering the mouse over the tab of the tool window

 - Output shows various output from Studio processes like Get latest, open/close project, validate etc

 - Validation list shows the results of the latest validation